Guide to Family-Friendly Fun in Sonoma County

 Sonoma Zipline Adventures, Occidental

-Discover the California redwoods from a heightened vantage point with Sonoma Zipline Adventures.
-Here you will traverse through a redwood forest, over a ravine, and along a creek from 300 feet in the air.
-Their course includes seven ziplines — one of which is the longest in California — as well as two sky bridges, a 30-foot spiral staircase, and a 60-foot rappel to finish.
+Discover the California redwoods from a bird’s eye view with Sonoma Zipline Adventures.
+From 300 feet in the air, you can traverse through a redwood forest, over a ravine, and along a creek.
+The course includes several ziplines, two sky bridges, a 30-foot spiral staircase, and a 60-foot rappel.
 Families can choose from Tree Tops, Forest, and Night Zipline Tours.
-Tour times vary by day.
-Reservations are required.

 Sonoma Plaza, Sonoma

-This eight-acre park in the center of Sonoma includes a duck pond and two playgrounds, making it a great place for kids to burn off some energy.
-We recommend stopping here for a picnic and to feed the ducks before enjoying the shops, historic sites, and other things to do around Sonoma Plaza.
+This eight-acre park in the city of Sonoma features a duck pond and two playgrounds, making it a great place for kids to burn energy.
+Stop here for a picnic and feed the ducks before enjoying the shops, historic sites, and other fun things around the Plaza.

 TrainTown, Sonoma

-Does your kid love Thomas the Train?
-If so, this old-fashioned, scaled-down railroad will surely delight them!
-The 20-minute train ride goes over bridges, through tunnels, and stops in its miniature town, “Lakeview,” which includes a petting zoo.
-Kids will also get to enjoy six other rides including a carousel and Ferris wheel.
+Does your kid love trains?
+If so, this old-fashioned, scaled-down railroad will surely delight.
+The 20-minute train ride takes you over bridges and through tunnels until it stops in a miniature town with a petting zoo.
+Kids can also enjoy other rides that include a popular carousel and Ferris wheel.

-While experiencing our many outdoor activities, please encourage your children to help us preserve and protect our natural environment for all of the other families making memories in Sonoma County by following the seven Leave No Trace Principles.
+While enjoying outdoor activities, help preserve and protect the natural environment with the Leave No Trace Principles.

 Finley Community Center & Aquatic Complex, Santa Rosa

-If you're visiting Sonoma County during the summer, come cool off at the Finley Aquatic Complex.
-Along with its two pools, this 12.2-acre community park offers a large playground area, picnic tables and barbecues, paved walking trails, and basketball, tennis, horseshoe, and sand volleyball courts.
+For summertime visits to Sonoma County, cool off at the Finley Aquatic Complex.
+Along with two pools, this 12.2-acre community park offers a large playground area, picnic tables, barbecues, paved walking trails, and courts for basketball, tennis, horseshoes, and sand volleyball.

 Spring Lake Regional Park, Santa Rosa

-This 320-acre park features camping sites, fishing piers, hiking and biking trails, and picnic areas as well as paddleboard, kayak, and boat rentals.
-From Memorial Day through Labor Day, the lake opens for swimming, and the Water Park — an inflatable, floating play structure on the lagoon — is available as well.
+This 320-acre park features camping sites, fishing piers, hiking and biking trails, picnic areas, and rentals for paddleboards, kayaks, and boats.
+From Memorial Day through Labor Day, the lake opens for swimming, and there’s an inflatable, floating play structure on the lagoon.
 Lifeguards are on duty during the summer months.

 Water Treks EcoTours and Kayak Rentals, Jenner